Top civil servant urged to come to Holyrood in row over deposit return scheme

 Mr Ewing added that he, along with the other three MSPs had given the Permanent Secretary a “fair opportunity deal with this privately first”.

-But he said with no repsonse so far and “given the gravity of the situation facing Scotland we must therefore speak out”.
+But he said with no response so far and “given the gravity of the situation facing Scotland we must therefore speak out”.

 Mr Ewing said: “I am calling on the Permanent Secretary to come before Parliament next week to answer questions from MSPs to explain whether he is or has issued a ministerial direction, and if not why not?